 Do you have a life philosophy that is driving you?

 I think… I’m driving myself.
 At the end of the day, my drive is to better myself each time.
 Most of the problems are in your head and if you can rise above that, you get out on the water, you forget all kinds of inhibitions, it’s a personal enjoyment and I’m able to still do it.

 Special Offer for all the Wake Up Stoked readers

-John offered a 5% discount if you use the Voucher Code WUS for one of their other camps or kite safaris in Egypt, Turkey and Brazil.
+John offered a 50 Euro voucher (for bookings over 500 Euros) if you use the Voucher Code WUS for one of their camps or kite safaris.